Market Analysts see Fastenal Company [FAST] gaining to $61. Time to buy?

 Sponsored

-Over the last 12 months, FAST stock rose by 0.63%.
-The one-year Fastenal Company stock forecast points to a potential upside of 0.86.
-The average equity rating for FAST stock is currently 2.90, trading closer to a bullish pattern in the stock market.
+The results of the trading session contributed to over 5212177 shares changing hands.
+Over the past one week, the price volatility of Fastenal Company stands at 2.33% while the volatility over the past one month is 1.77%.

-The market cap for the stock reached $30.31 billion, with 570.90 million shares outstanding and 569.74 million shares in the current float.
-Compared to the average trading volume of 3.07M shares, FAST stock reached a trading volume of 3241101 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for FAST stock reached $29.99 billion, with 570.90 million shares outstanding and 569.74 million shares in the current float.
+Compared to the average trading volume of 3.08M shares, FAST reached a trading volume of 5212177 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for FAST shares is $54.37 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on FAST stock is a recommendation set at 2.90.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.